SilencedFrost/Neptune-4-series-X-rail/README.md

 ### Drilling the extrusion

-Run at high rpm and feed the drillbit in slowly, or else it'll bite on the aluminum and you'll have a bad time! hold the extrusion down tight
+Run at high rpm and feed the drillbit in slowly, or else it'll bite on the aluminum and you'll have a bad time!
+Hold the extrusion down tight.

-There's no need to drill deeper than the first top flange
+There's no need to drill deeper than the first top flange.

 ![Drilling extrusion](Images/Extrusion%20-%20drill.png)